 Selecting the appropriate life insurance policy requires careful consideration of your specific circumstances and goals.
 Factors to consider include:

-It’s also crucial to review and update your life insurance policy regularly to ensure it remains aligned with your estate’s value and your beneficiaries’ needs.
+It’s also important to review your life insurance cover regularly to ensure it remains aligned with your estate’s value.
+As property prices and asset values change over time, your IHT liability will change too — and your cover should keep pace.

 Reviewing Your Will to Mitigate Inheritance Tax